yireo/yireo-slides/slides/yireo/graphql_react.md

 ~ Creator of MageTestFest & Reacticon
 ~ Member of ExtDN.org
 ~ Magento Master 2017 & 2018 Mover
-~ Not really good at Photoshop
+~ Not really good at Adobe Photoshop

 ???
 My slides might have some Photoshop magic in it